 Shockingly, teen drivers are charged more for car insurance than drivers in their mid-20s.
 The reason points toward the lack of driving experience of teenage drivers.

-16. Drivers with a DUI record pay 72% more for car insurance.
+20. Drivers with a DUI record pay 88% more for car insurance than those with a clean record.

-However, this also depends on the state, as these car insurance cost statistics reveal.
+However, when looking at the car insurance rates by state, we can see that they differ.
 North Carolina imposed the highest premiums for drivers with DUI records, increasing up to 300%.
-On the other hand, Florida penalized drivers by raising rates to only 27%.

 Auto Insurance Claims Statistics